 Wild Rovers (1971)

 A western directed by Blake Edwards, the man behind the Pink Panther movies?
 To some this may come as a surprise, but Edwards had a life-long penchant for the genre.
 With this bleak, melancholic movie he also wanted to prove that he was more than just a skilled entertainer, but his film was drastically cut by the studio and edited against his wishes.
 Most of the footage has been restored in the course of the years, but the longest available version, running 132 minutes, is still not the version Edwards had in mind.
-Compared to the theatrical release (109 minutes) the longer version solves a few problems, but creates a couple of others as well.
+Compared to the theatrical release (109 minutes) the longer version solves a few problems, but creates a couple of others.

 William Holden and Ryan O’Neal are two cowboys who realize they will be poor, hardworking cowboys forever, unless they take matters into their own hands.
 The only way out of the deadlock, seems robbing a bank, so that’s what they decide to do.
 But they’re destined to be cowboys, not bank robbers, and the robbery is the beginning of the bitter end.